Lexicon Iconographicum Mythologiae Classicae

 The Lexicon Iconographicum Mythologiae Classicae (abbreviated LIMC) is a multivolume encyclopedia cataloguing representations of mythology in the plastic arts of classical antiquity.
 Published serially from 1981 to 2009, it is the most extensive resource of its kind, providing "full and detailed information."
 Entries are arranged alphabetically, with black-and-white illustrations indexed to their respective entries.
+There is also an online database pertaining to the LIMC maintained at weblimc.org, called the Digital LIMC.

-The work was prepared by international scholars from nearly 40 countries who contributed in their language of choice, resulting in entries written variously in English, German, French, or Italian.
-LIMC also offers a multilingual online database that is updated independently of the print publication.
+The LIMC was prepared by international scholars from nearly 40 countries who contributed in their language of choice, resulting in entries written variously in English, German, French, or Italian.
+The LIMC also offers a multilingual online database that is updated independently of the print publication.